kordy0-0/ai-dataset-generator/README.md

 The default prompts work okay, but you'll probably want to tweak them for your specific domain.
 I spent time getting the "expert voice" right for medical compliance.

 ### PDF quality varies
 Some PDFs extract beautifully, others are a mess.
-If you have important documents that are image-based or have weird formatting, you might need to clean them up first.
+If you have important documents that are image-based or have weird formatting, you might need to clean them up first using a good parsing tool.

 ## Different Domains I've Tried